-The Energy sector (along with the Health Care sector) reported the largest (year-over-year) earnings decline of all eleven sectors at -25.4%.
+The Energy sector reported the largest (year-over-year) earnings decline of all eleven sectors at -25.5%.
 At the sub-industry level, four of the five sub-industries in the sector reported a year-over-year decrease in earnings: Oil & Gas Refining & Marketing (-61%), Integrated Oil & Gas (-27%), Oil & Gas Exploration & Production (-9%), and Oil & Gas Storage & Transportation (-1%).
 On the other hand, the Oil & Gas Equipment & Services (19%) sub-industry is the only sub-industry in the sector that reported year-over-year earnings growth.